 The best breathable membrane will be that which strikes a balance between thickness and price.
 Anything too cheap should send alarm bells ringing, while the more expensive underlays can sometime be unnecessary with more affordable products able to do the same job.

-APEX silver breather membrane is a perfect example of an economical membrane that has good thickness, air permeability and resistance to aging.
+APEX silver breather membrane is a perfect example of an economical membrane that has good thickness, air permeability and resistance to ageing.

 APEX breathable membrane is available in two sizes, both of which offer outstanding protection from wind, dust and pollution.